boldchains/node-api-server/README.md

 # Assumptions
 1. Data from Drones are received asynchronously
 2. Rate at which data received differs from one drone to another; i.e. drone1 may send data every second, drone2 may send data every two seconds
-3. At this time, data is received from drones only and data is not sent to drones for any of the following purposes:
+3. At this time, data is ONLY RECEIVED and NOT SENT to drones for any of the following purposes:
  * controlling its speed
  * changing its geo locations
  * stopping
  * starting
-4. For the purpose of this prototype, actual drones are not used; instead simulated using nodejs servers
+4. For the purpose of this prototype, actual drones are not used, instead, simulated using nodejs servers
 5. A dashboard looks like:
 #### Dashboard: Drones